 The first is other phrases that could help explain this verse.
 One author explains the relationship between phrases in verses 13 and 14 like this: "The first of those two phrases is 'having forgiven us all our trespasses' (verse 13, RSV).
 The parallel and repetitive phrase is 'having cancelled the bond [cheirographon tois dogmasin] which stood against us' (verse 14, RSV).
 Both phrases mean essentially the same thing, the second simply repeating in different terms what is meant for him to forgive our sins.
 Thus forgiveness of our sins has resulted in the cancelling of the bond that was against us."
 (Richardson, William E., PhD.
 Chair of the Department of Religion, Andrews University, Berrien Springs, Michigan)

-Granted, some of these verses are in the New Testament and could be said not to apply to certain parts of God's law if those parts were done away with at the cross.
+Granted, some of these verses are in the New Testament and could be said not to apply to certain parts of God's law if those parts (animal sacrifices for example) were done away with at the cross.
 But there are many passages in the Old Testament that talk of the law of God in very positive terms; not as something that was against us or contrary to us.
 See Psalm 119 and, for example, verses 44-48.What we need then is to find how "the handwriting of ordinances" can be understood to be something "that was against us, which was contrary to us."